 Where will patients currently treated at Union be treated in the future?

 NSMC has taken great care to ensure that the health care needs of Lynn residents continue to be met after Union Hospital consolidates with Salem.
 Where patients receive care will depend on the nature of their health needs.

 Patients who need hospital-based or complex emergency care will be cared for at Salem Hospital.
-We are making a significant investment there in a new state-of-the-art Emergency Department and additional inpatient units with private rooms to accommodate our Union Hospital patients.
-Key access areas, such as the main entrance, will be reconfigured to improve way finding and provide a more welcoming and efficient patient experience.
-We are also converting the former Spaulding North Shore to a Center of Excellence in Behavioral Health, expanding to 120 beds for adult, senior and pediatric mental health.
+We are making a significant investment there in a new state-of-the-art Emergency Department and additional inpatient unit with private rooms to accommodate our Union Hospital patients.
+We are also converting the former Spaulding North Shore to a Center of Excellence in Behavioral Health, expanding to 90 beds for adult, senior and pediatric mental health.
 This facility will be operated in collaboration with Massachusetts General Hospital.

 Additionally, we are building on years of collaboration with our local community health centers and community organizations to support them in increasing access to a robust spectrum of community-based care.